amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Polynomial running is represented as O(n<sup>c</sup>), when `c > 1`.
 As you already saw, two inner loops almost translate to O(n<sup>2</sup>) since it has to go through the array twice in most cases.
 Are three nested loops cubic?
 If each one visit all elements, then yes!

-Usually, we want to stay away from polynomial running times (quadratic, cubic, n<sup>c</sup> …) since they take longer to compute as the input grows fast.
+Usually, we want to stay away from polynomial running times (quadratic, cubic, n<sup>c</sup>, etc.) since they take longer to compute as the input grows fast.
 However, they are not the worst.

 ## Triple nested loops